IgnisDa/ryot/docs/content/migration.md

 # Migration

+All steps below are required unless otherwise stated.
+Please follow them in the correct order.

 ## From `v3.*` to `v4.*`

 All webhooks urls will now have the `/backend` prefix.
 Please take a look at the